Student Powered Improvement Logo

 Reflect & Discuss

-• How have we attended to the Guiding Principles of student-powered improvement?
+8. How will we attend to the guiding principles of student-powered improvement?

 I think that students designing solutions for the problems that they're most connected to is really important.